 Ohio's entry was situated within a short distance of the southeast entrance to the grounds.
 Shaded by large oaks, maples and beach, its French Ionic columns created a stately and original design.
-The building covered an area of 52 by 188 feet and cost 35,250 dollars.
+The building covered an area of 52 by 188 feet.
 Entrance to the main floor was gained by passing between six large columns.

-inside, a reception hall contained a room for the ladies, and included a side room that held three hospitable beds for fatigued or injured fairgoers.
-The opposite end of the building included a gentlemen's reception and Dutch smoking rooms.
+Inside, a reception hall contained a room for the ladies, and included a side room that held three hospitable beds for fatigued or injured fair-goers.
+The opposite end of the building included a gentleman's reception and Dutch smoking rooms.

 A highlight was a well-lit portrait of the late President McKinley.
 Portraits of the President Garfield and other famous Ohioans were displayed.